‘As leaders, we should be measuring engagement in everything we do’– Simon White, VP People at Blink

 This has led to a Frontline Gap, an issue that many organizations, especially those with deskless employees, face.
 It is a void where initiatives fail to have their intended impact due to a lack of engagement from workers.

 To bridge this gap, employers must look beyond traditional methods such as ERGs and ESNs, and instead focus on using employee engagement surveys to connect directly with the needs of their deskless staff.

 Frontline workers are looking for a faster, more efficient, and more useful way to do their jobs, while leaders want to bridge the Frontline Gap and connect with their deskless staff.
 To be able to achieve these goals, employee engagement surveys can help employers achieve direct conversations with frontline workers and understand the needs of their employees.

-By taking a proactive approach to employee engagement and using pulse surveys to directly and regularly connect with deskless employees, organizations can begin to close the Frontline Gap and create a more productive, cohesive, and engaged workforce.
+By taking a proactive approach to employee engagement and using pulse surveys to directly and regularly connect with deskless employees, organizations can begin to close the Frontline Gap, identify engagement challenges and create a more productive, cohesive, and engaged workforce.